Observing Capabilities¶

 Source Distribution¶

-We draw masses and spins of compact objects from a global maximum a posteriori fit of all O3 compact binary observations [9].
-The distribution and its parameters are described below.
+We draw masses and spins of compact objects from the global fit to 158 mergers in the Gravitational-Wave Transient Catalog (GWTC) 4.0 [2].
+The distribution is described below.

 Masses